 In addition, I have over a decade’s experience working in communications for blue chip global corporations, and am thus trained to tune in to the needs of diverse audiences and individuals.
 This builds on skills developed in a Modern Languages degree at Oxford University.

 I work face to face in Cambridge, London, East Anglia.
-I work further afield and internationally by phone, skype, facetime.
+I work further afield and internationally by phone, zoom, facetime.

 All one to one sessions are strictly confidential.